1800Zeta/ActiveDirectory/README.md

  - Deploy ADFS​ on a server core ​
  - Deploy AD Sync and configure it in full ADFS mode.
 This relies on an Azure AD being created earlier and domains being validated.
  - Ensure that all servers are setting local admin passwords using LAPS.
+ - Configure a DFS Namespace for hosting file shares.
+Ensure that Access Based Enumeration is enabled.

 ​At this point we have AD deployed for the customer, it's secured using best practice.
 Security Logs are being exported to Microsoft Operations Management, processed and alerting where necessary.​  We have Intune in place for managing all clients and mobile devices. ​